3 Steps to a Clean and Organized Car

 - Keep a plastic bag in the front passenger seat to throw away any garbage that collects during your rides.

 - If your furry friend is a frequent rider, consider getting a backseat cover to keep the hair at bay.
-Their easy to wash, fold and store.
+They're easy to wash, fold and store.

 - Try to use your trunk only for storage — think blankets, shovels, spare tire — not as a place to throw everyday items like toys, clothing or snacks.